-The shambles is the narrowest old street in York, and also one f the city’s biggest attractions.
+The Shambles is the narrowest old street in York, and also one of the city’s biggest attractions.

 Both sides of the streets are lined with timber-framed buildings, now unique shops, restaurants, tearooms, and boutiques.

 Venturing outside the shambles, the markets are just as fun and exciting to explore.
-They are scattered in squares and stalls and some of them have been here for centuries, selling all sorts of local fresh produces, flowers, cooking, home products, and fashion items.
-To dive deeper into the fashion realm, go to Parliament street, Vangarde Shopping Park, and Murton Sunday Market for some amazing finds.
+They are scattered in squares and stalls and some of them have been here for centuries, selling all sorts of local fresh produce, flowers, cooking, home products, and fashion items.
+To dive deeper into the fashion realm, go to Parliament Street, Vangarde Shopping Park, and Murton Sunday Market for some amazing finds.

-Visit the many museums, especially National Railway Museum
+Visit the many museums, especially the National Railway Museum

 Yes, it’s a national museum, it’s big, it’s free, and it’s awesome!